inspirer777/Non-Parametric-Statistics-with-Python/README.md

 # Kolmogorov-Smirnov Test and ECDF Comparison

 This Python script performs a **Kolmogorov-Smirnov (KS) test** to compare two datasets and visualizes their empirical cumulative distribution functions (ECDFs).

+# Statistical Analysis and Tests

+This Python script performs several statistical analyses, including quantile calculation, Wilcoxon signed-rank test, and binomial test calculations.
+Additionally, it demonstrates how to use `itertools` for repeating elements.

 ## License